abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 ## The category of small categories

 Ha, I got you this time (or at least I *hope* I did) - you probably thought that I won't introduce another category in this chapter, but this is exactly what I am going to do now.
 And (surprise again) the new category won't be the category of functors (don't worry, we will introduce that in the next chapter).
+Instead, we will examine the category of (small) categories:

+{: .definition}

-Instead, we will examine the category of (small) categories, that has all the categories that we saw so far as objects and functors as its morphisms, like $Set$ - the category of sets, $Mon$, the category of monoids, $Ord$, the category of orders etc.
+> The category of small categories is a category that has small categories (like $Set$ - the category of sets, $Mon$, the category of monoids, $Ord$, the category of orders etc) for objects and functors for morphisms

 ![The category of categories](../10_functors/category_of_categories.svg)